 How to collaborate on a team member’s draft deployment

 - Go to you Draft Deployment history

 - You’ll be able to see the drafts for anyone in your team, who created the draft, and who made the last edit.
 Click View draft to begin editing

 - When you’re done editing, click Save draft deployment to save your changes

 Note: while all team members can edit a draft deployment, only the person who created it can deploy it (unless they’ve been given delegated access).

 Draft deployments are available for all our users.
-If you’ve not used Gearset before, simply log in to the app to start your free 30-day trial and see how much simplier it will make your deployments.
+If you’ve not used Gearset before, and want to try it for yourself, start a 30-day free trial today to see how much simpler it will make your deployments.